 On the outside, it is very hard to differentiate between the two since both the cars share the exact same looks and dimensions.
 The Glanza comes with Toyota branding all around.
 Most of the visual bits on both the models are the same, such as the LED projector headlamps with DRL, the round fog lamps, the 16-inch diamond cut alloy wheels and the LED tail lamps.
-The one and only thing which differentiate the Glanza from its donor car is its unique two-slat 3D chrome front grille; take that away and it will be impossible to make out if comes from TKM or Maruti Suzuki.
+The one and only thing which differentiates the Glanza from its donor car is its unique two-slat 3D chrome front grille; take that away and it will be impossible to make out if comes from TKM or Maruti Suzuki.

 The Toyota Glanza is offered in only five colour options including Cafe White, Sportin' Red, Insta Blue, Gaming Grey and Enticing Silver.
 On the other hand, the Maruti Baleno comes in six different colours including Nexa Blue, Premium Silver, Phoenix Red, Magma Grey, Arctic White and Fire Red.